joeyben/desiretecAPI/README.md

     php artisan storage:link

-Start the local development server

-    php artisan serve

-You can now access the server at http://localhost:8000
+You can now access the server at http://localhost

 **Command list**